Preparing For Fatherhood: 15 Items Every New Dad Checklist Needs

 Another common clothing casualty is the baby sock.
-Not only do they get dirty, they are often inexplicably lost.
+Not only do they get dirty, but they are also often inexplicably lost.
 Not, like, in the dryer.
 But out in the world during everyday life.

 Parents won’t want to switch between disposable or cloth diapers mid-stream (so to speak).
 It’s much better to lock into a system at the beginning rather than trying to learn something new during a time of crankiness and sleep deprivation.

-Buy a Month’s Worth of Baby Care Essentials
+8. Buy a Month’s Worth of Baby-Care Essentials

 The last thing a parent will want to do is run out to the closest drug store for wipes, diaper rash cream, onesies, burpees, formula, laundry detergent, dish soap, or lotion.
 That means that the supply cabinet should have more than enough good to make it through a month.
 It will take some pressure off and give everyone more time to relax and bond.